 The Division of Debts and Assets after a Divorce

 In the United States, there are two basic legal approaches for the distribution of property after a divorce: equitable distribution and community property laws.
-Currently, 11 states have laws granting spouses community property rights—Alaska, California, Arizona, Wisconsin, Washington, Texas, Nevada, New Mexico, Louisiana and Puerto Rico.
+Currently, 10 states (and Puerto Rico) have laws granting spouses community property rights—Alaska, California, Arizona, Wisconsin, Washington, Idaho, Texas, Nevada, New Mexico, and Louisiana.

 In states granting equitable distribution, courts attempt to divide all marital property equitably (or fairly).
 An equitable distribution does not necessarily mean an equal distribution, though.
 The court will typically look at a wide range of factors in determining how much marital debt and property each party should receive, including: